tokenized/docs/example-movie-tickets.md

 Alice's wallet then signs the transaction for her inputs using SIGHASH_ALL and sends the partially-signed transaction to the exchange company.
 Once the exchange company has validated that the output matches its agreement with Alice, it signs for its input using SIGHASH_ALL and sends it to the cinema for the final signature.
 Once the cinema has validated Alice's modifications, it signs for the third and final input before sending the whole transaction to the Bitcoin SV network.

 The two contracts involved (cinema ticketing contract and eAUD contract) both see the transfer request.
 Because it is the first output in the Transfer request, it is up to the cinema contract to build a template of the settlement transaction.
-The eAUD contract is well known and the cinema ticketing contract sends its template settlement directly to the contract via an API.
-In situations where two contracts don't know each other, the template can be delivered to the second contract using an M1 Message action direct to the contract's address.
+The eAUD contract is well known and the cinema ticketing contract sends its template settlement directly to the contract via a known endpoint.
+In situations where two contracts don't know each other, the template can be delivered to the second contract using a 'Settlement Request' message contained in a Message action sent directly to the contract's on-chain address.

 ![Cinema's settlement template](https://raw.githubusercontent.com/tokenized/docs/master/images/cinema-settlement-template.svg?sanitize=true "Cinema's settlement template") {.frame .centered .padded}